Signs of Depression in Women

 Having a short temper or feeling more irritated and angry with situations and loved ones can also be a one of the signs of depression in women.
 I believe this comes from being unhappy with life, generally not taking joy or pleasure from others and not being able to see or appreciate any goodness.

-Feelings of sadness or anxiety as signs of depression in women
+Feelings of sadness or anxiety

 Women who are depressed report that they are having crying spells or that they feel numb.
 Depending on the severity of the depression, they may describe intense feelings of anxiety where they find themselves worrying about things that are unimportant.